-No matter your wedding season, a good rule of thumb when choosing your color palette is to draw inspiration from the time of year that you're getting married.
+No matter the season, a good rule of thumb when choosing your wedding color palette is to draw inspiration from the time of year that you're getting married.
 Your colors don't have to exactly match the season, but they should somehow reflect the general sentiment.
 During the fall months, when life starts to move at a slower pace and cozy vibes become top priority, warm-toned colors and earthy, calming hues are ideal.

 September Wedding Colors

 The fall season technically begins in September, but depending on where you live, you might still be experiencing plenty of hot summer temperatures and sunshine for much (if not all) of the month.
 Because September is on the cusp of summer and fall, you can use colors from both seasons for your special day.
 Summer brights like fuchsia, teal and chartreuse are good early fall wedding colors, especially when paired with autumnal tones, such as mauve, sapphire and olive green.
 Create a transitional September wedding color palette by pairing a vibrant hue with its more muted counterpart, then choosing an accent color (typically a neutral, like cream or taupe) to balance everything out.

 Not only is October the most popular wedding month, it's also the best month to get married if you love classic fall wedding colors like orange, yellow and red.
 These tones are perfect if you're envisioning a quintessential fall wedding with pumpkins, hay bales and the works, but they're not your only options for October wedding colors.
 Terracotta is a dialed-down alternative to a bright orange hue, and it pairs beautifully with other rich earth tones, such as caramel brown, golden amber and sage green.